tfausak/tfausak.github.io/_posts/2012-04-26-serving-atom-feeds-with-github-pages.md

 is that `text/xml` is deprecated and should be replaced with `application/xml`.
 Or, better yet, `application/atom+xml`.

-Fortunately, solving the second problem solves the first problem, too.
-The default `charset` for `application/xml` is `utf-8`, so it's not necessary to specify it.
+Fortunately, solving the second problem solves the first problem too.
+The default `charset` for `application/xml` is `utf-8`.

-Unfortunately for me, my blog is hosted on [GitHub Pages][4].
+Unfortunately, my blog is hosted on [GitHub Pages][4].
 I can't modify the headers.
 I can, however, modify the filenames.
 GitHub doesn't know that my sitemap is an Atom feed since it has an `.xml` extension.
-Changing it to `.atom` clues them in, and they serve it with `Content-Type: application/atom+xml`.
+Changing it to `.atom` clues them in, and they serve it with the right header.
 See for yourself:

     $ curl -v 'http://taylor.fausak.me/sitemap.atom'
     * About to connect() to taylor.fausak.me port 80 (#0)